Azure/azure-powershell/src/RecoveryServices/RecoveryServices/help/Enable-AzRecoveryServicesBackupProtection.md

 ```

 ### -ExclusionDisksList
-List of Disk LUNs to exclude in backup
+List of Disk LUNs to be excluded in backup and the rest are automatically included.

 ```yaml
 Type: System.String[]